New Rev Member Offers Sustainably Sourced Carnivorous Plants

 Florae also built its greenhouse and propagation lab with sustainability in mind.
 The facility, which is divided into three sections for lowland, intermediate, and highland plants, utilizes solar energy and a geothermal system for temperature control.
 Additionally, most of the plants that Florae propagates are cloned in its state-of-the-art micropropagation lab, which is important as plant poaching is a growing threat to rare species.

-An e-commerce business primarily, Florae does offers two open houses a year to the public, featuring facility tours and plant talks, so customers can learn about its tropical plant offerings in-person.
+An e-commerce business primarily, Florae does offer two open houses a year to the public, featuring facility tours and plant talks, so customers can learn about its tropical plant offerings in-person.
 Its next open house will be held in late spring or early summer in 2022.
 For locals, the company also hosts potting parties at its greenhouse.
 Tropical plant enthusiasts—and the tropical plant curious—are encouraged to sign up for Florae’s newsletter to receive updates about these events and other opportunities.